nezzynaz/100-days-python/readme.md

 ## Highlights
 - "Nezzy's People's Favorite Places" on day 9
+- The Beehives "High or Low" game on day 12

 ## Things to (maybe) return to
 - Blackjack game on day 11

+## My review of the course
+Soon(TM)